tanaypratap/react-redux-express-starter/README.md

 An opinionated starter kit for full stack react with redux and expressjs at background.
 Inbuilt tools like webpack, babel, es6, bower etc. configured.

 ## Install
-Download the zip from github, copy or rename to a new folder of your project name and start working.
+Download the zip from github, copy or rename to a new folder of your project name.
+Delete the contents of index.js (if you don't need the demo app) and start working.

 ## Currently Supports